Robert-Airth/CS211-TextEditor/docs/milestone7_design_diary.md

  data gets overwritten due to the reference.
 A better strategy would be to not use a reference and then the value being stored is a copy of the original, thereby removing the integrity issue if the original value changes.

- After lecture, I took these ides and fixed the Quicksort function which was already integrated into my Text Editor.
+ After lecture, I took these ideas and fixed the Quicksort function which was already integrated into my Text Editor.
-At this point I had all of t

- ***Breakdown of code re-use/ideas/algorithms***

- --The first part of reading the characters from the on-screen buffer into the compression function utilized code I created for the "save file" Milestone, since that required me to take what was on the screen and write it into a text file.

- --The next part of the milestone proved to be more challenging since it required the reading of entire words from the on-screen buffer; for this I used code that I created in Milestone 5.
-The code used from Milestone 5 was for reading the user-typed prefix off of the screen to search through the Trie for matches.
-This, again, worked well with slight adaptations.

- --After getting the words from the buffer, I then entered them into an unordered_map to keep track of the number of occurrences of each word.
-Once I had mapped all words from the buffer and their associated frequencies, I was able to utilize a sorting function (thank you, Adam) that created a maxHeap(priority queue) of each word and its frequency, with the most frequently-occurring word at the top of the heap.

- --After the word-frequency map was created, I then took each word off of the maxHeap and gave the most frequently- occurring words the smallest binary representations while the least frequently occurring words got the largest binary representations(with each binary representation increasing in size while being unique).
-The words and their new binary equivalents were then stored in an unordered_map.

- --After creating the compression-reference map(above), I parsed through the on-screen buffer again.
-This time all of the non-alphabetical characters were written to the compressed file immediately upon discovery, while the alphabetical characters were grouped as words appropriately.
-For each word that was delimited by non-alphabetical characters, its binary equivalent was found and substituted for that word in the file-writing process.
-The file being written was given the name as entered by the user and the extension ".compressed.txt" appended onto it.

- --The last step was to create the ".codes.txt" compression-reference map file from the unordered_map created above.
- This part went fairly straigforward and I used many of the same functions as used in the previous compression processes.
+ At this point I had all of the Milestone 7 objective complete, so I decided to try working on the Extra Credit objectives.
+I realized that doing the #1 Extra Credit option would be much more difficult as I have no idea how I would implement any visualization of the sorting while keeping swapping elements in their positions within the 2d vector of Int.
+I felt that meeting the #2 Extra Credit option objective of maintaining document order/word placement would be easier.
+It took another hour or so to meet the Extra Credit #2 objective.

  ***Take-away***

---I really wanted to create a true Huffman Coding Tree, but in the end I felt it would be more valuable to make the minimum viable product to meet the Milestone 6 objectives.
-The idea of compressing whole words but leaving the non-alphabetical values as-is bothered me through the binary-conversion step.
-Before I started on the project, I immediately recognized the importance of unique prefixes for the binary values in a true lossless character-wise compression algorithm.

- --I am really building confidence in my ability to solve programming problems, but I am also realizing my weaknesses.
- At the current state that my text editor is in, it is glaringly obvious that I need to utilize the object-oriented features of the C++ language.
-I have a lot of repetitive code and many of my on-screen items would be easier to deal with in the code if they were to be their own objects.
-The issue is that I need to practice creating Classes, Header files, Templates, Super Classes, and Sub Classes more regularly to become good at using them.
-So far, I have not had much experience with them in the courses I've taken.
+--I'm glad that I understand my Text Editor code well enough to integrate new features without too much hassle.
+I feel like this is a good indicator that I am comfortable and fairly knowledgable with how to utilize the data structures I am using.
+Just because I am glad I understand my code and data structures does not necessarily mean I like my Text Editor.
+There are many things I would change about it, but I am proud of it.
+I want to hold onto it as it is since this is the largest program I have created in my coding career.

+ --I need to practice creating Classes, Header files, Templates, Super Classes, and Sub Classes.
+I also need to get more familiar with referencing and de-referencing and when to use each option for maximum performance in given situations.
  I know it's just a matter of me teaching myself what I know I'm not good at, but I just have not had the time to focus so much on something that is not directly beneficial to my current academic goals.
+I also have a feeling that my weaknesses may get strengthened naturally as I continue coding.

 ![Milestone7Demo](https://raw.githubusercontent.com/rja45/CS211-TextEditor/master/docs/Milestone06.gif)